panzerdp/dmitripavlutin.com/content/posts/048-temporal-dead-zone/index.md

 square(); // throws `ReferenceError`
 ```

 The parameter `a` is used on the right side of the expression `a = a`, before being declared.
-This generates a reference error about `a` is not defined.
+This generates a reference error regarding `a`.

 Make sure that the default parameter is used after its declaration and initialization.
-Let's use a special variable `init`, making sure it is initialized before usage:
+Let's use a special variable `init` that is initialized before usage:

 ```javascript{6}
 const init = 2;